MitchellTucker1/CS-GDev/README.md

 ## Overview

 Welcome to the **Introduction to Game Development Workshop**!
 This workshop is tailored for beginners who are eager to learn the fundamentals of game development.
-By the end of the session, you'll have created a simple game and gained a solid understanding of how to continue building on these skills.

-## Workshop Objectives
+## Workshop Objectives 🏗️

-By participating in this workshop, you will:
 1. **Understand** the key concepts of game development, such as game loops, sprites, and collision detection.
-2. **Set up** a game development environment using [INSERT TOOL HERE] (e.g., Unity, Unreal Engine, Godot).
+2. **Set up** a game development environment using Godot
 3. **Create** a basic 2D game.

-4. **Learn** to control characters and objects in a game world.
+4. **Learn**
+            - Game world physics
+            - Collision Object types
+            - Controlling characters

-5. **Implement** game mechanics like player input, scoring, and win/loss conditions.
+5. **Implement** game mechanics like player input collitions.
 6. **Test and debug** your game for functionality.
 7. **Feel confident** in your ability to explore more advanced game development topics.

 ## Quick Start 🚀

-To get started right away, follow these steps:
+Quick start to get the Godot starter project up and running

 1. **Download the GitHub Repo**:
    - [Download the repository](https://github.com/MitchellTucker1/CS-GDev) as a ZIP file.